yash2026/Rick-and-morty/README.md

-# Rick and Morty Characters Explorer
+# Rick and Morty Characters

-This project is a **Rick and Morty Characters Explorer** built with **Next.js** and **Tailwind CSS**.
+This project is a **Rick and Morty Characters** built with **Next.js** and **Tailwind CSS**.
 It allows users to browse characters from the Rick and Morty series by selecting episodes from the left sidebar.
 The app supports pagination and has a loading state for better user experience.

 ## Live Demo